wp-plugins/loading-page/readme.txt

 **What is Lazy Loading?**

-Lazy Loading means that original won't be loaded until finalize the loading page process, to improve the download speed of webpages.
-With lazy loading the WordPress performance is increased substantially.
+Lazy Loading means that the original images are not loaded until finalize the loading of page.
+This action improves the download speed of webpages.

 If you want more information about this plugin or another one don't doubt to visit my website: